All Episodes

 They'll get a big push of it.

-So they don't have there's a couple of areas of France where they have really flat sandy beaches.
+their beaches are steep, so they don't have, there's a couple of areas of France where they have really flat, sandy beaches, but they're quick drop-offs.

 So it'll be bad, but it won't be, you know, overtopping bad.

-So it'll hit um all of the uh Atlantic dumping rivers, and they'll go it'll go running up those rivers.
+So it'll hit all of the Atlantic dumping rivers, and it'll go running up those rivers.

 And so I would suspect Holland and the Flemish areas are going to be in for it because they're so low-lying.

-They'll get a lot of slop over into the uh surrounding ground.
+They'll get a lot of slop over into the surrounding ground.

-But but I bet you that if it does occur that that's how it pans out, that it's bad, but it's not this idea that you know it's gonna be a hundred and some odd feet high and it's gonna sweep Miami off of Florida and you know, and create all this new real estate or anything.
+That it's bad, but it's not this idea that it's going to be 100 and some odd feet high and it's going to sweep Miami off of Florida and create all this new real estate or anything.

 So anyway, this is wave woo.